micheleuap/pent-up_frustration/README.md

 ## Intro
 This is my (accepted!) solution to the [Nov 2022 Jane Street Problem](https://www.janestreet.com/puzzles/pent-up-frustration-2-index/).

-Here I tried a search-based approach, wich judging by the official solutions might have been the only way.
+I tried a search-based approach, wich judging by the official solutions might have been the only way.

 ## Strategy
 In broad strokes, I first tried to reduce as much as possible the search space, and then looked for a solution within it.